langchain-ai/agent-evals/people_data_enrichment/README.md

 ## Dataset

-The dataset used can be found [here](https://smith.langchain.com/public/2af89d2a-93f6-4c84-80ac-70defcfd14c8/d).
+The dataset used can be found [here](https://smith.langchain.com/public/3384cc3a-722c-4eb1-8e41-dff56fea05b8/d).
 This dataset has a list of people to do research on and extract the following fields for:
-  - `Years-Experience`
+  - `years_experience`
-  - `Company`
+  - `current_company`
-  - `Role`
+  - `role`
-  - `Prior-Companies`
+  - `prior_companies`

 <details>